junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 3606
-congress: 112th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 3606

-That the bill from the House of Representatives (H.R.
-3606) entitled “An Act to increase American job creation and economic growth by improving access to the public capital markets for emerging growth companies. ”, do pass with the following
+> To increase American job creation and economic growth by improving access to the public capital markets for emerging growth companies.

-*Strike title III and insert the following:*
+## § 1.
+Short title

+This Act may be cited as the “Jumpstart Our Business Startups Act”.

+## § 2.
+Table of contents

+The table of contents of this Act is as follows: